The standard GL is offered with diesel engine and two gasoline-burning units. A ludicrous 550-horsepower GL63 AMG model is also available.

-The GL rides on an AIRMATIC air suspension that automatically adjusts to suit road conditions and can be had with an optional Active Curve System, which works to compensate for body roll during cornering.
-An optional On- and Off-Road package gives AIRMATIC the ability to raise the GL and provide 12 inches of ground clearance a 23.6 inches wading capability.
+The GL-Class rides on an AIRMATIC air suspension that automatically adjusts to suit road conditions and can be had with an optional Active Curve System, which works to compensate for body roll during cornering.
+An optional On- and Off-Road package gives AIRMATIC the ability to raise the GL-Class and provide 12 inches of ground clearance a 23.6 inches wading capability.
 The package also includes a two-stage transfer case with reduction gearing, a skidplate and a longitudinal differential lock; the three buyers looking to take their GLs off-road will surely be thrilled.

 Standard and Optional Features

 The GL350 BlueTEC and GL450 are fitted as standard with leatherette upholstery, genuine Eucalyptus wood trim, heated and eight-way power-adjustable front seats, a sunroof, dual-zone automatic climate control, Bluetooth, a rearview camera and an AM/FM/CD stereo with HD radio and a six-disc CD/DVD changer.
 Additionally, both the liftgate and folding third row seats are power-operated for extra convenience.
 On the outside, the wheels are 19-inch alloys.

 The range-topping GL550 gets even more goodies, including 10-way heated and ventilated seats, three-zone automatic climate control and rear air-conditioning, and a Harman Kardon Logic7, Dolby 5.1-certified surround sound system.
 The Parktronic system with Active Parking Assist is standard as well, as is Burl Walnut wood trim.
 The standard wheels are 21-inch AMG alloys with a twin five-spoke design.